zapman449/wwn-factory/README.md

 but not for yours.
 You could think of a 'node' as a group of fabrics, say an A and B fabric for one physical location.
-The easiest thing to do would be rename 'simple_validate' to 'falidate_FQDN' and be done with it, though that test is a little... nieve.
+The easiest thing to do would be rename 'simple_validate' to 'falidate_FQDN' and be done with it, though that test is a little... naive.
 b) You'll need to remove/modify the 'make_tables' function in wwn_factory.
 This bootstraps the DB to have a bit of data in it, and all the right tables.